ruvnet/agentic-employment/README.md

 1. Clone the repository.
 2. Run the setup script to create the folder structure and files.
 3. Install the required dependencies.
+4. **Install SQL Files into Supabase**:
+    Follow the instructions in the [SQL README](https://github.com/ruvnet/agentic-employment/blob/main/sql/readme.md) to install the SQL files into your Supabase database.
+    ```sh
+    cd sql
+    ./install_sql.sh
+    ```
-4. Launch the backend and frontend services using Docker Compose.
+6. Launch the backend and frontend services using Docker Compose.